History Of The Netherlands

 history of the netherlands

-In the 18th Century, the domination of France began, and the time of the tiny Dutch Republic came to an end.
-During the same century, the Kingdom of the Netherlands was born.
-At that time, it also had control over the territories of Belgium and Luxemburg.
-But later, the Belgium and Luxemburg territories got their independence from the Netherlands.
+In the 18th Century, the domination of France began in Europe, while across the Atlantic in North America, significant shifts were underway.
+The time of the tiny Dutch Republic came to an end, coinciding with the birth of the Kingdom of the Netherlands.
+At that time, it also had control over territories in Belgium and Luxemburg, but later, these regions gained independence from the Netherlands.

 World War II